Skip to content

 In today's fast-changing business world, companies are always looking for new strategies to stay competitive and innovative.
 One big shift we're seeing is a transition from traditional performance management to an emphasis on manager enablement.

-With enablement, managers learn how to have effective one-on-ones, give constructive feedback, and set goals focused on the employee's personal development.
+With positive enablement, managers learn how to have effective one-on-ones, give constructive feedback, and set goals focused on the employee's personal development.
 This leads to more engaged, invested employees.
-Annual reviews still have a role in making compensation decisions and providing feedback.
-But they shouldn't be the main event.
+Annual reviews still have a role in making compensation decisions and providing feedback, but they shouldn't be the main event.
 Ongoing coaching and development is now seen as much more important for performance.
-The shift to enablement is a big change, but it holds a lot of promise.
-Companies that support manager success set their people up for success as well.
-And that pays dividends through improved retention, innovation, and results.

 What are Performance Management and Manager Enablement?

 Performance management has traditionally been a key process for organizations to set goals, track progress, and give feedback to employees.
 The idea was to make sure everyone was working towards the same big-picture objectives.
 Annual reviews were a major part of formalizing this process.
 Employees frequently perceived performance management as inflexible and hierarchical.
-It was seen as more stick than carrot, with a focus on ratings and accountability over growth.
+It was seen as more stick than carrot, focusing on ratings and accountability over growth.

 Manager enablement flips the script.
 Instead of just overseeing their teams, managers become coaches and collaborators.
 They get training and resources to have better one-on-one meetings, give constructive feedback, and nurture their team members' professional development.
 With manager enablement, the annual evaluation is not the focus.
 Ongoing mentoring takes center stage.
 This approach aims to empower employees and align their growth with organizational goals.
 But it does so through relationship-building and support rather than rigid tracking and ratings.